-The IPC is a thematic and creative curriculum for children aged 2 to 12 years focused on the creative and social studies subjects.
-The IPC consists of so-called units offered per two years.
+In addition to the learning methods for basic skills, we work with the International Primary Curriculum (IPC).
+The IPC is a thematic and creative curriculum for children aged 4 to 12 years focused on the creative and social studies subjects.
+The IPC consists of so-called units offered per two schyears.
 The learning objectives of the IPC have been formulated for different age groups.
 These are called mileposts.
-We work with a milepost group 1 and 2 (ey), milepost group 3 and 4 (MP1), group 5 and 6 (MP2) and group 7 and 8 (MP3).
+We work with a milepost grade 1 and 2 (IEYC), milepost grade 3 and 4 (MP1), grade 5 and 6 (MP2) and grade 7 and 8 (MP3).
 For every milepost, special units have been designed to suit the development and perception of the child in this period.
 The choice of units is determined in part by the legal requirements imposed on our education.
 Netherlands Studies has been added so that the total supply meets the key objectives set out in the Law on Primary Education.